• Skip to primary navigation

 Instructions

-• In a food processor fitted with metal blade, process flour, sugar, and yeast until combined, about 5 seconds.
-With machine running, slowly add water through the feed tube; process until dough is just combined and no dry flour remains, about 10 seconds.
-Let dough stand 10 minutes.
+• In a food processor fitted with a steell blade, process flour, sugar, and yeast until combined, about 5 seconds.
+With the machine running, slowly add water through the feed tube; process until the dough is just combined and no dry flour remains for about 10 seconds.
+Let the dough stand for 10 minutes.

-• Add oil and salt to dough and process until dough forms satiny, sticky ball that clears sides of work bowl, 30 to 60 seconds.
+• Add oil and salt to the dough and process until the dough forms a satiny, sticky ball that clears the sides of the food processor, 30 to 60 seconds.

-• Shape the dough into 3 balls approximately 9 ounces each.
-Lightly oil each ball and place in individual Ziploc sandwich bags.
+• Shape the dough into three balls, approximately 9 ounces each.
+Lightly oil each ball and place it in individual Ziploc sandwich bags.
 Refrigerate for at least 24 hours and up to 3 days.

 Pizza

-• One to two hours before making pizza, remove dough from refrigerator and remove from Ziploc bags.
-Shape each into smooth, tight balls.
-Place on lightly oiled piece of parchment or waxed paper, spacing them at least 3 inches apart; cover loosely with plastic wrap coated with nonstick cooking spray; let stand until ready to for pizzas.
+• One to two hours before making pizza, remove the dough from the refrigerator and remove it from Ziploc bags.
+Shape each into a smooth, tight ball.
+Place on a lightly oiled piece of parchment or waxed paper, spacing them at least 3 inches apart; cover loosely with plastic wrap coated with nonstick cooking spray; let stand until ready to make the pizzas.

-• One hour before baking the pizza, adjust oven rack to second highest position (rack should be about 4 to 5 inches below broiler), set pizza stone on rack, and heat oven to 450° F.
+• One hour before baking the pizza, adjust the oven rack to the second highest position (the rack should be about 4 to 5 inches below the broiler), set the pizza stone on the rack, and preheat the oven to 450°F.

-• Coat one ball of dough generously with flour and place on well-floured piece of parchment paper.
-Using fingertips, gently flatten into 8-inch disk, leaving 1 inch of outer edge slightly thicker than center.
-Let rest 10 minutes.
-Using hands, gently stretch disk into 10-inch round, working along edges and giving disk quarter turns as you stretch.
-Transfer dough to piece of reusable parchment.
+• Coat one ball of dough generously with flour and place on a well-floured piece of parchment paper.
+Using fingertips, gently flatten into an 8-inch disk, leaving 1 inch of the outer edge slightly thicker than the center.
 Let rest for 10 minutes.
-Stretch disk into a 12-inch round.
+Using your hands, gently stretch the disk into a 10-inch round, working along the edges and giving the disk quarter turns as you stretch.
+Transfer the dough to a piece of reusable parchment.
+Let rest for 10 minutes.
+Stretch the disk into a 12-inch round.

-• Using back of spoon or ladle, spread ½ cup tomato sauce in thin layer over surface of dough, leaving ¼-inch border around edge.
-Sprinkle ¼ cup Parmesan evenly over sauce, followed by 2 cups of mozzarella.
+• Using the back of a spoon or ladle, spread ½ cup of pizza sauce in a thin layer over the surface of the dough, leaving a ¼-inch border around the edge.
+Sprinkle ¼ cup Parmesan evenly over the sauce, followed by 2 cups of mozzarella cheese.
 Sprinkle on 1 to 2 Tablespoons of chopped basil.

 We have found that whole pizzas that are cooked for a minute less can be frozen and reheated later on.
 Freeze the whole pizzas.
 Place frozen pizza on cardboard cake round.
 Completely cover with plastic wrap.
 Completely cover with heavy-duty aluminum foil.
 Store in freezer in large Ziploc bags